phanirithvij/launcher_utils/README.md

 A flutter plugin that exposes some android APIs to help build home screen replacement apps.

+> A Note to self:
+> Also start an Icon Pack explorer plugin

 **LICENSE:** [BSD 3-Clause](LICENSE)

 **Status:** WIP